sourcegraph/about/company/strategy.md

 ## Purpose

-We want to make it so **everyone can code**.
-A world where everyone, not just ~0.1% of the world population, can code will see faster and more broadly beneficial technological progress.
+Sourcegraph exists to make it so **everyone can code**.
+We want the technology built over the next 100 years to solve everyone's problems, not just problems felt by large technology companies or the unrepresentative 0.1% of the world who can code today.

 ### Background